rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 for he had often been bound with shackles and chains, but he wrenched the chains apart, and he broke the shackles in pieces.
 No one had the strength to subdue him. ^0504

-Night and day among the tombs and on the mountains he was always crying out and cutting himself with stones. ^0505
+Night and day among the tombs and on the mountains he was always crying out and bruising himself with stones. ^0505

 And when he saw Jesus from afar, he ran and fell down before him. ^0506